quinnuk/AtmosTrackSplitter/README.md

 - ✂️ **No re-encoding** — stream-copies video + Atmos audio only; the object-based Atmos mix stays bit-exact.
 - 📺 **Keeps the video track** — so playback on a TV shows the concert, not a black screen.
 - 📁 **Clean output, never overwritten silently** — a sensibly-named album folder, one file per song, and a confirmation before any existing output file is replaced.
-- 💾 **Remembers your settings** — last-used folders and tool paths persist between runs.
+- 💾 **Remembers your settings** — last-used folders and tool paths persist between runs; once an output folder's been used, it's shown as a compact one-line summary instead of asking you to re-review it every run (a "Change" link is right there if you need it).
+- ⚡ **Scans as you go** — point the source field at a disc folder (type, paste, or Browse) and it scans automatically; no separate Scan button to remember to click.
 - 🪟 **Runs standalone** — build a windowed `.exe` with no attached console, so closing the terminal (or just double-clicking it) never kills a mid-extraction job.
 - ❓ **Built-in Help menu** — tips and troubleshooting live in the app itself (Help → Tips & Troubleshooting), alongside quick links to this README and the issue tracker.